 What I do when I'm not seeing patients:

 I enjoy spending time at our family's cabin where there is no cell phone service.
 I enjoy almost any sport and will watch or play almost all of them.
-My significant other and her 3 boys are how I enjoy spending a majority of my time away from work.
+Going to my family's cabin, small weekend trips with friends and exercising are how I enjoy spending a majority of my time away from work.
 I also have quite an extensive LEGO collection.